Notes on the Geography of France: Paris 1: Gothic

 But they aren't here for services.
 They're here to hear this baby, 8,000 pipes strong.

 This is a case where it would help to have sound.
-For my part, I kept looking up for stones that might be shaken loose.
+I kept looking up for stones that might be shaken loose by resonant vibrations.
 It doesn't do much good to roll up your collar, but reflexes are reflexes.
 No, Lon Chaney wasn't the organist.